Kerong Li: Career

 In 2023, Li returned to NTE Sport to make his debut in the 24 Hours of Daytona alongside Jaden Conwright, Alessio Deledda and Robert Megennis.
 In the race, Li retired due to a damaged fuel tank, which was the result of Megennis' crash at Turn 1 just after the one hour mark.
 For the rest of the season, Li returned to Leipert Motorsport to race in the Am class of Lamborghini Super Trofeo Europe alongside Brunot.
 Scoring a lone class podium at Paul Ricard and finished 11th in the Am standings at season's end.
 During 2023, Li also competed for the same team in two rounds of the GT World Challenge Europe Endurance Cup.
-After finishing 36th at Paul Ricard, Li retired from the 24 Hours of Spa after spinning and being collected by Yannick Mettler just after the 10 hour mark.
+After finishing 36th at Paul Ricard, Li retired from the 24 Hours of Spa after spinning and being collected by Yannick Mettler just after the ten hour mark.
 After making a one-off appearance in Porsche Carrera Cup Asia for Earl Bamber Motorsport, Li stayed with the team to compete in the 2023–24 Asian Le Mans Series, racing in the GT class alongside Bamber and Adrian D'Silva.
 In the five-race season, Li scored a best result of 12th at Sepang and ended the winter 31st in the GT points.

 Moving back to the United States for 2024, Li joined MDK Motorsports to compete in the GTD class of the IMSA SportsCar Championship alongside Anders Fjordbach.
 Alongside endurance rounds-only driver Klaus Bachler, Li scored his best result of the season of eighth at Watkins Glen, on his way to 13th in the GTD standings.
 Li also raced in the 24 Hours of Spa for Earl Bamber Motorsport alongside Bamber, Brendon Leitch and D'Silva.

 Li moved to Asia for 2025, joining Origine Motorsport in the team's sole Silver-Am lineup alongside Fjordbach.
+In his rookie year in the series, Li scored a lone class win in race two at Fuji en route to a fifth-place points finish.
 During 2025, Li returned to EBM Giga Racing to make his debut in the GT300 class of Super GT alongside Jazeman Jaafar at Sepang.
+The following year, Li joined High Class Racing to contest the full Intercontinental GT Challenge season.
+At the Bathurst 12 Hour, Li finished second overall and won in the Bronze class alongside Anders Fjordbach and Dorian Boccolacci.